eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/which_trace_to_choose.md

 ---

 ## Which trace to choose
 More recent Arm-based systems implement [CoreSight](https://developer.arm.com/Architectures/CoreSight%20Architecture).
-CoreSight infrastructure allows trace data to be generated, stored, or moved off-target for analysis.
-What CoreSight infrastructure a target has is dependent on the target designer.
+CoreSight infrastructure allows trace data to be generated, stored, and moved off-target for analysis.
+What CoreSight infrastructure a target has is dependent on the target design.

 The following table lists:
 - The types of trace you can capture in an Arm-based system.